jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 ## Building a Unit Test Suite

 I do not intend this section to be a thorough walk-through of unit tests.
 I will not cover every possible scenario that you should or should not cover.
 The amount of unit test and the complexity of them is more of an art than a science.
 When building unit tests, I try to cover the [happy path](https://searchsoftwarequality.techtarget.com/definition/happy-path-testing), the exception path, and the [unhappy path](https://cucumber.io/blog/test-automation/happy-unhappy-paths-why-you-need-to-test-both/).
-Does it work like it’s supposed to?
+Does it work like it's supposed to?
 Do I handle known and common exceptions?
 Do I handle none/common bad data entry?
 But again, your mileage may vary.

 Here is a sample of the `GetContact` unit tests